bios1311/yt-downloader/README.md

 2)Extract the .zip file and get inside the repo

+3)open ytdownloader.exe

-3)You can go thorugh the following example
+4)You can go thorugh the following example

 HELP:-
 ```bash